 Sen. Carol Moseley-Braun

 Kavanaugh audio with Reed Irvine is unable to answer the question, "What evidence do you have that Foster's car was at the park?"

 Judge Brett Kavanaugh

-Brett Kavanaugh replaced Miguel Rodriguez and then asked the grand jury witness Patrick Knowlton, "Did the man touch your genitals?"
+Brett Kavanaugh replaced Miguel Rodriguez and then witness Patrick Knowlton, "Did the man touch your genitals?"